BWC Audits: Should I Be Worried?

-If you have not reviewed your classifications recently, if you feel you may be classified incorrectly or if the nature of your business has changed, it is important for you to update reporting now.
+If you have not reviewed your classifications recently, if you feel you may be classified incorrectly, or if the nature of your business has changed, it’s important for you to update your reporting now.
 Errors can cause significant expense to your business.
 You can contact the BWC for correct code or contact Kirsch CPA Group and our team will use our experience to insure your classifications are correct.

 The audit will cover at least two semiannual reporting periods.
 The records normally required include:

 - Semiannual BWC payroll reports and backup worksheets